cypress-io/cypress-documentation/source/guides/getting-started/writing-your-first-test.md

 ## {% fa fa-search %} Step 2: Query for an Element

 Now that we've got a page loading, we need to take some action on it.
 Why don't we click a link on the page?
-Sounds easy enough, let's go look for one we like... how about `root`?
+Sounds easy enough, let's go look for one we like... how about `type`?

 To find this element by its contents, we'll use {% url `cy.contains()` contains %}.